San Fernando Valley abbreviated SFV.

 The newly released 1950 census gives us

-more information about the LaRocca/Cotterell family unit: listed at a residence in Gardena.
-Joseph’s occupation, Radio Orchestra Manager, Virginia, Christian Science Practitioner, Donna has an empty box for occupation, Head of House granddaughters Constance S is listed as 7 years and Diana L as 5 years.
+more information about the LaRocca/Cotterell family unit: they are listed at a residence in Gardena.
+Joseph’s occupation, Radio Orchestra Manager, Virginia, Christian Science Practitioner, Donna has an empty box for occupation, granddaughters Constance S is listed as 7 years and Diana L as 5 years.

-With this new information I now have to ask:
+With this new information I now must ask:

 When did Diana and family leave Los Feliz? late 1940s?

 When did Diana and her family move to 13055 Moorpark St?